tiagodusilva/LPOO-Redstone-Tools/docs/README.md

 The ammount of *Runnable*s, *Consumer*s, *Lambda*s and even anonymous classes required contribute to this factor even further.
 At the very least, these have agilized the provided menus to fit various different contextes and made them extremely generalized.

 This code smell is too difficult to clean under the given deadline, and has already suffered a major refactor.
 This refactor was responsible for cleaning the Lanterna Views, introducing dependency injection to facilitate the testing of those classes and uniting all code relative to the menus.

+## Inneficient Commands

+All the commands used in our Event System and the various States have a strong disadvantage: every time we need to run one, we have to create an object that will never be used again.
+This also affects our ability to test their use in the States.

+A better implementation would be in a style of Java's **Consumer**s, as they would only need to be instanteated once, and from thereon after simply use a method like **Consumer**'s `accept()`, which would allow us to feed it an argument and run the command at once.
+This would also have been a great use for the **Lazy Initialization** design pattern.

 # Testing